-The Addictions Counseling cognate at GRTS is comprised of three courses (nine credits) that are specifically designed to help prepare students for the academic and practical requirements of the Certified Advanced Alcohol and Drug Counselor (CAADC) credential from the Michigan Certification Board for Addiction Professionals (MCBAP) a highly credible professional credential for Counselors.
+The Addictions Counseling cognate at GRTS is comprised of three courses (nine credits) that are specifically designed to help prepare students for the academic requirements of the Certified Advanced Alcohol and Drug Counselor (CAADC) credential from the Michigan Certification Board for Addiction Professionals (MCBAP).
+This is a highly credible professional credential for Counselors.

 Courses required for the academic and practical component of certification include:

 - The three course cognate (COU-651, COU-652, COU-653)

 - One course in ethics (i.e. COU-502 Counseling Ethics and Issues)